 All Project Funds (including ITF grants, university /industry contribution, including capital investment and/or sponsorship, and other income derived from the project during the project period) must be used in a reasonable, proportionate and proper manner in the following areas and incurred within the project period.
 Any expenditure item or part thereof which is already funded or will be funded by the Government of the Hong Kong Special Administrative Region (HKSARG), a HKSAR Government subvented body/institution, the associated university or third parties will not be funded under RAISe+, i.e. no double payment is allowed for the same part of an expenditure item.
+Project Funds should not be used to cover project expenses incurred before the signing of the funding agreement with the ITC.
 Project Funds may be used for covering -